Tatjana Ječmenica: Professional

-As a very perspective youth she enrolled at the Nick Bollettieri Tennis Academy.
+As a touted youth prospect she enrolled at the Nick Bollettieri Tennis Academy.

-After her longtime coach, Dragan Ćirić Šeki, who coached her since she was nine, died in a car accident on 10 October 1997, Ječmenica didn't play for five months after being unable to find a new coach.
+After her longtime coach, Dragan Ćirić Šeki, who had coached her since she was nine, died in a car accident on 10 October 1997, Ječmenica didn't play for five months after being unable to find a new coach.
 She also briefly trained at the Nikola Pilić Tennis Academy before retiring in 1998 at the age of 20.

 In 2001, she played her first doubles tournament in over three years and over the next several years would play two more doubles tournaments, reaching one final in 2004, before retiring for good in 2005.

 Coaching

 Following her playing career, Ječmenica became a tennis coach and in 2004 founded tennis school "Ječmenica" in her hometown of Novi Sad for children aged 5 to 20, with some being ranked in the top 10 in the country.

 She served as the captain of Serbia Fed Cup team from 2005 until her resignation on 20 February 2007.

 On 5 November 2014, Ječmenica was named the captain of Serbia's Fed Cup team for the second time.